ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/03-AVL-tree.md

 What is the complexity of this algorithm?
 The slowest part is building the tree: it is a loop over $n$ elements and each iteration adds to the tree, which is logarithmic in $n$.
 The final complexity of the loop is $O(n \log(n))$, and since inorder traversal is linear, the complexity of sorting via an AVL tree is $O(n \log(n))$.

 This has the same complexity as Mergesort, and is as good as the best sorting algorithms.
-So why don’t anyone use it?
+So why don't anyone use it?
 It is because the hidden constants are bigger than Mergesort: it takes longer time and also uses more extra memory.

 #### Test them yourself